hipagesgroup/hyperkops/README.md

 # Hyperkops

-This repo contains the components (collectively called Hyperkops) required to execute Baysien optimisaiton experiments within a scalebale kubernetes environment using the Python library [Hyperopt](https://github.com/hyperopt/hyperopt).
+This repo contains the components (collectively called Hyperkops) required to execute Baysien optimisaiton experiments within Kubernetes using the Python library [Hyperopt](https://github.com/hyperopt/hyperopt).

 The hyperkops architecture is comprised of three main components: